george-hawkins/arf-drone/assembly-1.md

 ### Charging notes

-Ideally you should charge your battery on a fire resistent surface like concrete - I just used my LiPo safety bag.
+Ideally you should charge your battery on a fire resistent surface like concrete.
+Many people recommend charging the battery in a LiPo safety bag (as well as simply storing them in such a bag) or in something even more robust (like a well vented ammo box).
+I've shown the LiPo sitting on top of the safety bag above just so you can see everything.

 If you've set things up as described it should take an hour or so to charge the battery from 20% to full.
 Why 20%?
 A LiPo battery should never be discharged beyond 80% of its capacity (search for the "80% rule" [herre](http://www.rchelicopterfun.com/rc-lipo-batteries.html)).